guettli/programming-guidelines/README.rst

 | delete    | delete from my_table where ...    |
 +-----------+-----------------------------------+

 Take a look at virtualization and containers (`Operating-system-level virtualization <https://en.wikipedia.org/wiki/Operating-system-level_virtualization>`_).
 There CRD gets used, not CRUD.
 Containers get created, then they execute, then they get deleted.
-Yes, you use configuration management to set up a container.
+You might use configuration management to set up a container.
 But this gets done exactly once.
-There is no update.
+There is one update from vanilla container to your custom container.
+But this is like "create".
+No updates will follow once the container was created.
 This makes it easier and more predictable.